vishalsingh17/AmazomSentimentAnalysis/README.md

 ## Project Description:
 As nowadays we usually do shopping based on other users reviews on amazon.
-So reviews matters a most.
+So reviews matters the most.
 Here Based on that reviews I have developed a system which tells whether particular review is positive or not.

 ## Requirement